WebOrigami/docs/src/eg/intro.md

 }
 </style>

-The `eg` command line app is a multi-purpose tool that:
+z`eg` is a multi-purpose command line tool that:

-- bridges the shell and JavaScript, so you can easily invoke JavaScript from the command line, pass files to JavaScript functions, and generally mix shell tools and JavaScript.
+- bridges the shell and JavaScript, so you can easily invoke JavaScript from the command line, pass files to JavaScript functions, and freely mix shell tools and JavaScript.
-- manipulates data representable in the [Explorable](/explorable) graph interface, such as JSON and YAML files, file system folders, and web resources.
+- manipulates data representable in the [Explorable](/explorable) graph interface, such as JSON and YAML files, file system folders, JavaScript objects, and web resources.

-This page introduces the basics of `eg` by demonstrating common, useful actions you can accomplish with it.
+This page introduces the basics of `eg` by demonstrating useful actions you can perform with it.
+You can follow along with these examples on your own machine.

 ## Start

-Start a terminal window running a shell (like bash, shown here).
+Start a terminal window running a shell — the examples here use `bash`.
 You'll need [node](https://nodejs.org) installed.

 To install `eg` on your machine: